 We support auto or manual proxy configuration.
 In networks where complex proxy rules are maintained through common Proxy Auto Configuration (PAC) files, we have added support for the Web Proxy Auto-Discovery Protocol (WPAD).
-Our platform is now able to retrieve the PAC file on the network using WPAD, from a URL or by manually uploading it.
+Our platform is now able to retrieve the PAC file on the network using WPAD, from a URL, or by manually uploading it.
 Uploaded files to have UTF-8 encoding.
-You can read more about it on the release article.
+You can read more about it in the release article.
 Furthermore, we also support for NTLM proxy authentication.
 If you have needed your sensor to authenticate against a proxy server that requires NTLM, this is now possible on wired and wireless networks.

 Once you are satisfied with your wired and wireless configuration, you need to go and apply the changes to your sensors by going to the sensors tab.